-The Simple Dollar Articles
+Finance, The Simple Dollar

 Yes, Blockchain Mortgages Are a Thing Now

-Applying for a mortgage might be one of the hardest things about buying a home.
-It takes longer than, say, applying for a credit card, and its a lot more expensive for homebuyers thanks to processing fees.
 But according to a recent Moody's study, blockchain technology — the same encrypted record-keeping system behind Bitcoin — could save the mortgage industry $1 billion every year by cutting down on fees and redundant audits every time the application changes

 What's blockchain again?